 When infidelity is uncovered, a frequent refrain is, “It didn’t mean anything!”
 What the unfaithful spouse is attempting to express is often, “I still love you.
 I still want you.
 I don’t want to lose you.”
-What the betrayed partner often hears is, “You threw away what meant everything to me for something that meant nothing to you.”
+What the betrayed partner often feels is, “You threw away what meant everything to me for something that meant nothing to you.”

 “It didn’t mean anything” compounds the fracture and drives the pain deeper.
 Just.
 Don’t.
 Say.
 It.
 Stop being defensive and say what you mean.
 Your partner has just been devastated and is vulnerable.
 Do him/her the honor of being honest and vulnerable in return.